VioletViolaVi/Milestone-Project-4/README.md

     - Using chrome development tools, check these section’s responsiveness by opening the Slurps home page website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
 Check the content in these sections uses BootStraps’ grid system in displaying 1-3 drink items per row on smaller sizes (320x571, 576x571 and 768x571) and 4 drink items per row on larger screen sizes (992x571 and 1200x571).
     - Across these different screen sizes check the drink images and their descriptions don’t overlap the content of the other drink items displayed besides them.
     - Ensure any drink produced from the search results, that also exists within the “__*New Drinks*__” section, appears with a “__*NEW!*__” sticker on them.
+    - Test the “__*no-image.PNG*__” is seen when no drink image is available by negating the condition of the “__*for/endfor*__” statements wrapped around the code for the images.
+Upon doing so, ensure the crossed out camera image is seen clearly, in place of the drink image.
     - Hover over the shortened drink names that have ellipsis written at the end of them and ensure the full name of the drink can be seen as a tooltip when doing so.
 Also check the rest of the drink descriptions are clearly displayed, easy to read and understand.
+    - Make sure that in all the drink quantity forms, underneath these drinks, the forms are prefilled with a default value of “__*1*__” written in each of these forms with an “__*ADD*__” button next to them.
     - Test the quantity form underneath these drinks by conducting the following:
         - Enter the number “__*4*__” in the quantity form for one drink from each section i.e.: “__*Search results for: “”*__”, “__*New Drinks*__”, “__*Juices*__” and “__*Milkshakes*__”.
         - Press the “__*ADD*__” button next to the form to see if the drink quantities are sent to the shopping cart.
 Also ensure a message appears at the top of the screen informing the users on the quantity and name of the drink(s) added.